shanekhw/shanekhw.github.io/projects.md

 ![Flapless SAW](https://www.dropbox.com/s/96inldjmmmpsrzg/Flapless%20SAW.png?raw=1)

 An alternative to using a flap for glide trajectory control of SAW is explored by using a thrust unit.
 The thrust unit can provide a precise and directional forces, which can be used to effectively change the tip path plane of the autorotating platform.
-The optimum location of the thrust unit is found via the use of Genetic Algorithm,
+The optimum location of the thrust unit is found via the use of Genetic Algorithm, with the cost function being mainly the glide slope and stability of the platform.
+Simulations and experiments are performed and the results can be found here -

+- [Concurrent optimization of mechanical design and control for flapless samara-inspired autorotating aerial robot](https://doi.org/10.1109/AIM43001.2020.9158860) in _IEEE International Conference on Advanced Intelligent Mechatronics 2020_.

 ### 5. Optimized Glide Slope and Diving Mode

 ![GlideSlope](https://www.dropbox.com/s/0rph0w03cdo3wlp/GlideSlope.png?raw=1)

 ![Dive](https://www.dropbox.com/s/m9ni5xbp1cunr7o/Dive.png?raw=1)

 ## Single Actuator Monocopter (SAM)